rackerlabs/understack/docs/component-argo-workflows.md

 # Argo Workflows

 [Argo Workflows][argo-workflows] was chosen as our workflow / orchestration service.
 It runs natively inside a Kubernetes environment and easily integrates with [Argo Events][argo-events].
-Understack will be deployed with the set of WorkflowTemplates below.
+UnderStack will be deployed with the set of WorkflowTemplates below.

 ## WorkflowTemplates